 Student performance is evaluated on a 100-point system.
-A minimum score of a 75 is necessary to successfully complete graded requirements and graduate.
+A minimum score of 80 percent is required to graduate in all courses including electives.
 A standardized rubric is used for each type of assessment.

-Communication Program: Students are evaluated by their faculty advisors for their ability to express themselves effectively both orally and in writing.
-Communication is evaluated in terms of content, critical thinking, organization, format, and delivery.
+Communication Program: Faculty advisors evaluate students for their ability to express themselves effectively both orally and in writing and evaluate student communication in terms of content, critical thinking, organization, format, and delivery.

 Marked Requirements: There are various marked requirements throughout the academic year.
-They consist of a series of questions requiring narrative answers or a graphic portrayal of solutions on worksheets, maps, or overlays.
+They consist of assignments requiring narrative and written answers or a graphic portrayal of solutions on worksheets, maps, and overlays or combination of all of these.

-Planning Exercises, Capstone Exercises, and Discussion Participation: Assessment of student performance is based on the judgment of the FACAD or designated evaluator who provides the student with a narrative summary of observations using the appropriate rubric.
-These assessments are made based on a student's contribution as a seminar member, performance in OFEC training, planning exercises, capstone exercises, staff rides, war games, and simulations.
+Planning Exercises, Capstone Exercises, Formal Briefings and Discussion Participation: Assessment of student performance is based on the judgment of the FACAD or designated evaluator who provides the student with a narrative summary of observations using the appropriate rubric.
+These assessments are made based on a student's contribution as a seminar member, performance in OFEC training, planning exercises, capstone exercises, staff rides, battle studies, war games, and simulations.